 We have even helped artists break out on a global scale including the likes of G-Eazy, YG, Kehlani, Tinashe, Sage the Gemini and Ty Dolla Sign just to name a few.

 It’s been a lot of hard work and even though the internet is killing the website side of things — the platform and our staple on the game will always be there.
-We also recently threw a festival in Tokyo with Tyga too — yes, that really happened, Young Tokyo is a thing.
+As a side note, we recently threw a festival in Tokyo with Tyga too — yes, that really happened, Young Tokyo is a thing.

 Today, I not only watch over West Coast music through the Young California website, but now The Based Update focuses on my biggest passion outside of everything else — film.
 You would think that music might be my biggest passion, but it’s not.
 On an average night I’m watching a new movie and I’m at the theater at least once a week.
 It’s not just popular movies either; it’s indie’s, old films, foreign language… anything I can get my eyes and ears on.
 I’m even that guy that looks forward to Oscar nominations, news from Sundance, Cannes, etc. I pay attention to almost anything film related on a daily basis.

-Just like starting The Based Update, I needed to find a way to make people care about me talking about movies.
+Just like starting The Based Update, I needed to find a way to make people care about my opinion on movies.
 Instead of posting regular movie reviews, I decided to put a focus on home entertainment.
 With that, I started sharing my opinion on 4K & Blu-Ray releases through written reviews, anticipated releases, trailers, my thoughts on certain ‘hot topic’ issues surrounding memberships, clubs, etc — I even had a referral link so popular that the Disney Movie Club banned me from their site.
 True story.

-The awesome thing is that various companies like Warner Bro’s, Paramount, Sony and agencies handling other studios are now sending me physical copies weeks ahead of their release to curate these reviews.
-This aspect is something that’s still growing as we speak, so I look forward to riding wherever the next wave takes me.
+The awesome thing is that various companies like Warner Bro’s, Paramount, 20th Century Fox, Sony and agencies handling other studios are now sending me physical copies weeks ahead of their release to curate these reviews.
+This aspect is something that’s growing as we speak, so I look forward to riding wherever the next wave takes me.
 Hopefully I can work in the film industry some day.

-If you don’t believe websites are dying, think about it like this: if a new album, video, trailer or song comes out, do you go to a website to find it?
+If you don’t believe websites are dying, think about it like this: if a new album, video, movie trailer or song comes out, do you go to a website to find it?
 Nope, you click the link from the individual’s Twitter account, swipe up on Instagram, open YouTube or Spotify.
 Why?
 Because it’s really simple and to the point — so you’ll need to adapt to that.
 This goes beyond the few that I’ve mentioned, think about how you consume media, who you give your money to and where you shop online — these companies are continuing to grow by the minute and the more space they take up, the smaller the field around them becomes.

-While this entire write up may seem extremely positive (and long if you’re still me,) there were still a lot of negatives tied into my journey too.
+Anyways… while this entire write up may seem extremely positive, there were still a lot of negatives that tied into my journey too.
 There were plenty of months where I didn’t make a dollar or I was owed money, taken advantage of, even used — both from clients and people I thought were my friends.
 There are still some people today that have never given me the credit I deserve (and owe me money), constantly leaving my name out like I wasn’t there.
 You just have to live with it and move on.

 “Every child is an artist.
 The problem is staying an artist when you grow up.” -Pablo Picaso.